Asia Agcaoili

+Agcaoili is dubbed as a sex guru, having discussed sex and sexuality on her FHM Philippines column, direct-to-video releases, and other platforms.

 Entertainment career

 Agcaoili was already a model when she joined the ABC reality show SINGLE in 2002.
 In four episodes, she bested the two other contestants to become the "Single Girl".
 The show subsequently featured her for 13 episodes.

 In 2003, she joined the second batch of the Viva Hot Babes, a girl group known for double entendre lyrics, sensual performances, as well as appearances in men's magazines and films.
-The group released three albums before disbanding in 2008.
+The group released three EPs before disbanding in 2008.
 With her fellow Hot Babes, Agcaoili appeared in the film First Time (2003) and then starred in the sexually-informative direct-to-video films Sex Guru (2004) and Erotica: Lessons of the Flesh (2005).

 In March 2004, Agcaoili was suspended for 20 days by ABS-CBN after her left breast was exposed during a Viva Hot Babes dance performance for the live variety show MTB.
 She explained that the incident was unintentional.
 In July that year, she appeared on the cover of FHM Philippines and became the magazine's sex columnist, writing monthly until 2009.
 She also appeared several times on the magazine's 100 Sexiest Women list, with her highest rank being 13th place in 2005 and 2006.

-She then joined an episode on the GMA Network reality game show Extra Challenge, where she displayed her intelligence and confidence while faced with conservative moralists.
+In ABS-CBN, Agcaoili appeared in the teleseryes Basta't Kasama Kita (2003–04) and 'Til Death Do Us Part (2005).
+As a television presenter, she hosted the Pinoy Big Brother broadcast on Studio 23 (Pinoy Big Brother: Si Kuya, KaBarkada Mo).
+On ABC, she hosted iPBA (2006–07), the recap and analysis show of the Philippine Basketball Association (PBA).
+She then hosted the singing competition IKON Philippines (2007) on RPN.

 In radio, she was a disc jockey on the radio station Magic 89.9 until January 14, 2007.
-Agcaoíli is known for being very open in talking about sex.

-She was also a regular on the ABS-CBN show Bida si Mister, Bida si Misis.

-Agcaoíli had the role of a villain in Till Death Do Us Part on ABS-CBN.

 Her first television appearance in New Zealand was in a 2020 COVID-19 public service announcement.